Manorama (film): Plot

-The story begins with Gitanjali, a k a Gilli (Charmy Kaur), who comes to Hyderabad to spend a few days with her friends (Lahari and Sridhar).
+The story begins with Gitanjali, also known as Gilli (Charmy Kaur), who comes to Hyderabad to spend a few days with her friends (Lahari and Sridhar).
 She lives near Manorama café and there comes a stranger (Nishan) with a bag.
 His motive is to detonate a bomb in the café, meanwhile Gilli is bored and wants to kill time.
 With her lip reading skills, she figures out from a distance that a boy is threatening to commit suicide on phone to his girlfriend.
 Gilli becomes the angel, also notices the number with her abilities and calls up that girl.
 She comes to Manorama to inform the lover boy, but instead the bomber sees her and falls for her.
 A few twists of events happen and the bomb also fails to explode on time.
 Meanwhile, both the stranger and Gilli get to know each other and in no time, they fall in love with each other though they don't admit it.
 What happens from there forms the rest of the story.